mfhelmke/mfhelmke.github.io/README.md

 # Martin Helmke – Research Website

 This repository contains the source files for the personal research website of
-**Dr. Martin F. Helmke, PhD, PG**, Professor of Hydrogeology,
+**Martin F. Helmke, PhD, PG**, Professor of Hydrogeology,
-Department of Earth & Space Sciences, West Chester University of Pennsylvania.
+Department of Earth & Space Sciences, West Chester University of Pennsylvania and President of Helmke Hydrogeologic, LLC.

 The site is built using **Quarto** and published via **GitHub Pages**.